 The Story of Me: Babies, Bodies, and a Very Good God is suitable as a read-aloud book for ages three to five.
-Written in a format with a young child asking questions of his parents, it tells about how babies are made without discussing intercourse directly.
+In this book, a young child asks questions of his parents, and they tell about how babies are made without discussing intercourse directly.
 It discusses pregnancy and childbirth, including mention of both vaginal and C-section deliveries.
 While language is used very carefully, specific terms for genital organs are used.
 One page addresses inappropriate touching of private parts.
 Joel Spector’s lovely, soft-edged, full-color illustrations fill every other page of the story in this 45-page book.

 Before I Was Born God Knew My Name